 Pioneer.
 Leader.
 Servant.
 Fighter.

 Martha was and is very involved in the Tucson community.
 She is a former recipient of the Tucson YWCA Women on the Move Award.
 And in 2002, the Tour of the Tucson Mountains bike race was dedicated to her.
-Two years later, the Women’s Studies Advisory Council at the University of Arizona recognized Martha as one of three “Women Who Lead”.
-Martha served as a board member of Teen Challenge of Arizona, an internationally renowned faith-based addiction recovery program she still supports today.
-Additionally, Martha currently serves as Commissioner on the Pima County/Tucson Women’s Commission.
+Two years later, the Women’s Studies Advisory Council at the University of Arizona recognized Martha as one of three “Women Who Lead.”
+Martha served as a board member of Teen Challenge of Arizona, an internationally renowned faith-based addiction recovery program.
+Additionally, Martha served as Commissioner on the Pima County/Tucson Women’s Commission.

 In 2014, Martha was elected to Congress.